ka8725/get_or_build/README.md

 ## Using with NoSQL databases

-Just include in your document module `GetOrBuild::AssociationBuilder` and it will attach magick methods automatically
+Just include in your document module `GetOrBuild::AssociationBuilder` and it will attach magic methods automatically

+## Extension for fields_for method

+You are able also to use option `:build_association` for `fields_for` method to build association if it doesn't exist yet:

+		form_for :company do |f|
+			f.fields_for :user, :build_association => true do |fu|
+				fu.text_field :name
+			f.fields_for :user, :build_association => true do |fl|
+				fl.text_field :address

 ## Contributing
 You are welcome!
-Please, run test before pull request: `rake` and make sure if everything is workig correctly.
+Please, run test before pull request: `rake` and make sure if everything is working correctly.

 ## TODO
-* tests for `MongoMapper`
+* Support NoSQL databases